INSTRUCTIONS TO AUTHORS

 Manuscript Preparation.
 Manuscripts should be prepared in the style of the Journal and in accordance with The Uniform Requirements for Manuscripts Submitted to Biomedical Journals (see http://www.icmje.org).
 The preferred file format for text is MS Word.
 Standard abbreviations can be found in the CSE Style Manual: Scientific Style and Format (8th ed., 2014).
 All pages of the manuscript should be double-spaced and numbered (including references, tables and figure legends); line numbers should also be included to assist reviewers in making comments.
 Other formatting specifications (eg, font size and type, margin settings, etc) are left to the authors' discretion, as papers accepted for publication will be reformatted according to the print specifications of the Journal.
 Manuscripts not prepared in accordance with the submission guidelines detailed below may be returned to the authors.
 Authors are encouraged to include a list of nonstandard abbreviations to aid reviewers; however, the Journal does not publish abbreviations or keywords as part of the final article.
 In addition, authors should be ready to comply with Editors' requests for copies of any similar works in preparation, copies of cited manuscripts that are submitted or in press, and/or supporting manuscript data (eg, data not shown, but summarized in the manuscript) that may aid the review process.Title Page(s).
 The title page(s) must include a concise title accurately reflecting the findings of the work; full names (not initials) of all authors; department, institution and address where the research was performed; number of text pages, tables and figures; a short running head (40 characters or less); grant numbers and sources of support (including departmental or institutional funding when no extramural funding was received); name, address, phone, fax, and email of the corresponding author; and name and address of author who should receive reprint requests if different from corresponding author.
 If an author changes employment after the study was performed, the new affiliation information for that author should be included as a footnote.
 Any relationships (eg, employment, consultancies, board membership, stock ownership, funding, honoraria, expert testimony, patents or royalties, travel reimbursements, industry-supplied free reagents, etc) with any organization or entity having a direct financial or personal interest in the subject matter or materials discussed in the article should also be clearly stated.

 For Materials and Methods, authors should describe experimental and statistical methods in enough detail that other researchers can replicate results and evaluate claims. enough detail that other researchers can replicate results and evaluate claims.
 Authors are encouraged to review the NIH Principles and Guidelines for Reporting Preclinical Research (see http://www.nih.gov/about/reporting-preclinical-research.htm).
 Inclusion nclusion of method or reagent details as supplementary material is not acceptable.
 In addition, linking to protocols online is not permissible as there is no guarantee that the information will remain unchanged and accessible in perpetuity.
 The sequences of oligonucleotides, if not previously published, should be provided.
 Novel DNA or protein sequences should be deposited to an appropriate database (eg, Genbank, EMBL, SWISS-PROT), with the accession numbers included in the manuscript.
 When providing supplier information for materials sources, company name and location (city and state, or city and country) should be provided.
 When describing reagents such as antibodies, cell lines, animal strains, bacteria, and viruses, authors should include the source, characteristics, dilutions, strain, species, sex, authentication, etc. as necessary for repetition of the experiments.
-Website references to company information are not permitted.
+Website references to company or commercial information are not permitted.
 All novel materials and the procedures to prepare them should be described in sufficient detail to allow their reproduction (eg, DNA constructs, analytical software).
 Materials that are approved for investigational-use only should be clearly indicated.
 Methods should state whether sample size was determined statistically prior to experimentation, whether samples were randomized (and how), whether data acquisition was blinded (particularly for subjective scoring methodologies), and what criteria were used to include/exclude data points or subjects.
 Experimental procedures should include the number of replicates performed and the number of samples in each experimental condition.
 A careful power analysis undertaken at the beginning of work can help assure the significance of study findings.
 "Discrepant analysis" is regarded as statistically biased and should not be employed for assessment of assay sensitivity and specificity.
 Reports of assay sensitivity and specificity should include appropriately calculated confidence intervals.
 Special care should be taken to assure that statistical methods are appropriate, with clearly defined statements of the statistical test(s) used, sample size, and measures reported (eg, mean, median, SD, SEM, confidence intervals).
 Statistical methods may be assessed by a professional statistician as part of the peer review process.Publication in the Journal implies that the authors agree, upon reasonable request, to share any materials or data that are integral to the results presented in the article, including whatever would be necessary for a skilled investigator to verify or replicate the claims.
 This may include original software code used in the data analysis.
 Agreement to share reagents or software code does not preclude the authors from implementing a Data Use Agreement.
 Authors must disclose upon submission any restrictions on the availability of materials or information, such as for patented or dual-purpose materials.
 Reporting guidelines for specific study designs (eg, randomized controlled trials) can be found online via the Enhancing the QUAlity and Transparency Of health Research (EQUATOR) network (see http://www.equator-network.org/reporting-guidelines).
 Authors must affirm that the research protocol was approved by the appropriate institutional review boards or ethics committees for human (including use of human cells or tissues) or animal experiments and that all human subjects provided appropriate informed consent and/or that regulations concerning the use of animals in research were adhered to.
 If race/ethnicity is reported, authors should state who determined race/ethnicity, how the options were defined, and why race/ethnicity was important in the study.
 Authors should be prepared to provide study protocol number(s) if requested.

 Manuscripts that meet the criteria set forth by STARD (Standards for Reporting of Diagnostic Accuracy; http://www.stard-statement.org) will be annotated with a special footnote on the title page.
 Authors who wish their manuscripts to receive this designation should submit a completed checklist (available at http://www.stard-statement.org/pdf_and_word_documents/Checklist.PDF) at the time of submission for evaluation by the Editors at the time of acceptance.Authors should obtain permission from all individuals named (by full name) in the Acknowledgments who contributed substantially to the work reported (eg, data collection, analysis, or writing/editing assistance) but did not fulfill the authorship criteria.
 Likewise, authors should receive permission from all individuals named as sources for personal communication or unpublished data.
 Such permissions should be affirmed by the corresponding author in the cover letter.
 The list of members of a group author should also be included in this section.
 A list of individual author contributions may be placed in this section as a separate paragraph.
 The corresponding author is also encouraged to include a statement of ethical assurance, such as, "X.X. is the guarantor of this work and, as such, had full access to all of the data in the study and takes responsibility for the integrity of the data and the accuracy of the data analysis."